The Bankrate promise

 However, you need to make sure you understand whether your lender is actually waiving your closing costs or simply shifting some of the fees.
 There are two main ways that no-closing-cost refinances work to help you avoid paying a lump sum upfront:

-- Higher interest rate – Your lender might charge you a higher interest rate to make up for the no-closing-cost refinance.
+- Higher interest rate: Your lender might charge you a higher interest rate to make up for the no-closing-cost refinance.
 The lender still ends up recovering what you would have paid in closing costs because you’re paying more in interest.

-3. Consult with your lender
+4. Consult with your lender

-How to calculate if refinancing is worth it
+How to calculate if refinancing is worth it for you

+You can use a mortgage refinance calculator to determine your total costs and how much you’ll pay over the long and short terms.
 Run the numbers and consider your circumstances to make the choice that works best for you.